-People have been writing about traffic accidents since the dawn of the vehicle, and yet all these years later, the news hasn’t gotten any better.
+People have been writing about traffic accidents since the dawn of the motor vehicle.
+And yet, all these years later, the news hasn’t gotten any better.

 Accidents happen every day.
 Many of them are serious.
 Some of them are fatal.

 Indeed, right here in Columbus, innocent people suffer harm in car crashes with striking frequency.
-The statistics — which we’re going to dive into in some detail below — paint quite a picture.
+The statistics paint quite a picture.

 Driving around our city, it’s easy to get lulled into a false sense of comfort.
 After all, most of your trips on the road don’t involve a collision.

-Hauntingly, the statistics impress upon us a sobering reality: many of our community members have lost their lives making the same commutes we all make on a regular basis.
+Hauntingly, the statistics impress upon us a sobering reality: Many of our community members have been seriously injured and even lost their lives making the same commutes we all make on a regular basis.

 Statistics are vital for understanding the reality of a situation.
-Fortunately, the State of Ohio maintains extensive data about the auto accidents in our state and, unlike some other jurisdictions, makes those readily accessible online.
+Fortunately, the Ohio State Highway Patrol (OSHP) maintains extensive data about the auto accidents in our state and, unlike some other jurisdictions, makes those readily accessible online.

 Columbus Traffic Accident Stats: Crashes, Fatalities, and Property Damage